masterminer-tech/docs/faq.md

 #### How can I pay for the service?
 Masterminer.tech currently accepts the following payment options:
-`Credit cards, BTC, ETH, BCH, LTC, SYS`
+`Credit cards, BTC, ETH, LTC, SYS`

 ***